 Inverted and played for laughs with The Grumple, a character from an ice-show that looks like a man in a Dr. Suess-ian suit.
 Later in the episode, Homer knocks it out in a bar fight, and we see it has green blood.

 One episode of South Park has live-action footage of "giant" guinea pigs terrorizing the town and its citizens.

 Ultra Peepi to a lesser extent.
 His unbearable cuteness sweeps away all the horror he fairly causes among people at first, which makes it a whole lot easier for him to destroy the city (even the military refuses to attack the cute giant hamster).
 But the point is that Ultra Peepi wasn't actually intended to be horrifying at all.
 He was supposed to be a genuine Nightmare Retardant, so that people wouldn't pay much attention to the havoc the hamster's creating, therefore letting themselves be gradually killed off.

-In Ben 10: Omniverse, villain Trumbipulor attempt to invoke Nightmare Fuel by designing his Mecha-Mooks to look like the most horrible, menacing and scary creatures he can think of.
-The problem is, being an Elephant, he is scared of mice.
-Needless to say, the heroes aren't really impressed seeing robot-mice attacking them.
+In Ben 10: Omniverse, villain Trumbipulor attempts to invoke Nightmare Fuel by designing his Mecha-Mooks to look like the most horrible, menacing and scary creatures he can think of.
+The problem is, being an elephant, he is scared of mice.
+Needless to say, the heroes aren't really impressed seeing robot mice attacking them.